-Policy No. 3357:15-17-09 Page 1 of 1 Effective: 10/05/2009 Revised: 02/28/2015 Revised: 06/03/2019
+Policy No. 3357:15-17-09 Revised: 02/28/2015 Page 1 of 1 Revised: 06/03/2019

 Stark State College is a smoke- and tobacco-free facility.
 Smoking and tobacco use is defined as the use of any type of lighted pipe, cigar, cigarette, e-cigarette, or any other smoking equipment, whether filled with tobacco or any other type of material.
 Smokeless tobacco, defined within this policy, consists of the use of snuff, chewing tobacco, smokeless pouches, or other forms of loose leaf tobacco.
 Smokeless tobacco also includes the use of electronic devices or other inhaled nicotine devices.